smcaleese/directory/README.md

 # Directory

-Directory is my collection of my knowledge, ideas and values ([more information](https://directory.stephenmcaleese.net/home/work/directory))
+Directory is my collection of my knowledge, ideas and values ([more information](https://directory.stephenmcaleese.com/home/work/directory))

-Click [here](directory.stephenmcaleese.net) to visit Directory.

 ## How to Create Your Own Directory